starbvuks/starbvuks/README.md

 <!--
 - 🔭 I’m currently working on perfecting backend ski
 - 🌱 I’m currently learning eve
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate o
 - 🤔 I’m looking for help with
 - 💬 Ask me abo
 - 📫 How to reach me